 How to Apply

 Applying to study as an exchange student is easy!
 First, you will need the approval and nomination of your home school.
-This can be done by simply asking an official from your international or domestic student exchange office to send a formal Notification of Nomination by email to Mike Rini, Assistant Director of Study Abroad: firstname.lastname@example.org
+This can be done by simply asking an official from your international or domestic student exchange office to send a formal Notification of Nomination to Mike Rini, Associate Director, Exchange Services - email@example.com. *Important Note: your exchange adviser must submit their nomination no later than 30 days prior to the exchange student application deadline.
+Examples:

-To prepare for the online application, you will be asked for the following information:
+To prepare for the online application, you will be asked for the following information - do not prepare this information to send by mail - everything will be done through the Exchange Student Online Application Portal:

 • 1-page Statement of Interest